usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Post in the discussion topic which companies or agencies you chose and why.

-### Strategies for Keeping Focused on the End User
+## Strategies for keeping focused on the end user

 ![UX Designer Paradox - Comic with three frames: The first frame is "What we dream up at kickoff" with a detailed rocket plan; the second frame is "What we settle for at launch" with a less extravagant plan of the rocket; the third frame is "What the user needs" with a bike and ramp](https://github.com/usds/ditap-curriculum-update/raw/8f3e293242f3e2cbfa72b51da4263da664fccac8/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Module-1-Media/ux-design-paradox-comic_lg_source%202.jpg "Strategies from Play 1 of the U.S. Digital Service Playbook can help avoid this scenario.")